 All complaints concerning school transportation safety are to be made to the Transportation Coordinator/District Business Manager.
 A written record of all complaints will be maintained and an investigation of the allegations will take place.

-Emergency cards are kept on file in the health room for every student and are updated annually.
-Emergency telephone numbers and special health information are listed on the front side of the card.
 Please notify the school if there is any change in the emergency information during the school year.

 The school is committed to providing a safe environment for students with food allergies and to support parents regarding food allergy management.
 A plan based upon guidelines promulgated by the State Department of Education will be implemented for each student for the management of students with life-threatening food allergies and glycogen storage disease.

 Substitutions to the regular meal provided by the school can be addressed with an Individualized Health Care Plan (IHCP) and an Emergency Care Plan (ECP) shall be developed and implemented for students identified with food allergies.
 Such students may also be eligible for accommodations and services under Section 504 and special education law.

 The District’s specific plan for managing students with life-threatening food allergies will be posted on the District website.

 Whenever possible, try to give your child his/her medication at home.
 Parents of students requiring medication during school should contact the school nurse.
 Special forms are required to permit the administration of medicine in school.
 They are available from the school nurse.
 All medication must be in original container with proper labels.
 All medication must be brought to the school by the parent/guardian and delivered only to